vpatryshev/ScalaKittens/README.md

 #Scala Kittens Project#

 *Attention Please*
-This project is currently split into two versions: scala210 and scala211 (which is not there yet).
+This project is currently split into two versions: scala210 and scala211.
+Libraries are different in these two versions of Scala.

-In this project I plan to store small solutions to typical problems, which are free to grab and too small for building a "library".
+In this project I store small solutions to typical problems, which are free to grab and too small for building a "library".
 [Scala kittens][slides] has examples of this kind of stuff, one-liners.
 Probably they deserve to be put to gist.

 Currently there are Caching, FS, OS, ClientHttpRequest, Result and some samples.